michael94ellis/SwiftUIJoystick/README.md

 | background   | some View       | Any View type input can be put here to create a background for the Joystick    | no       |
 | foreground   | some View       | A View for the thumb or foreground of the Joystick                             | no       |
 | locksInPlace | Bool            | A bool to determine if the Joystick resets back to the center when release     | no       |

+## 👨‍💻 Contributors

+All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.

+## ✍️ Author

+Simon Bachmann

+## 📃 License

+`SwiftUIJoystick` is available under the MIT license.
+See the [LICENSE](https://github.com/michael94ellis/SwiftUIJoystick/blob/main/LICENSE) file for more info